 Simon AI was built to capture the low-hanging fruit that IoT provides without the cost and complexity of traditional IoT solutions.
 We cover that in greater detail here.

 Production scheduling can be a hassle when you have to constantly balance and estimate the resources and time required to complete different jobs.
 With Simon AI, we’ve made it possible to know what is occurring moment to moment by equipping machines and workers with sensors.
 Then, we can cross reference this data with the production schedule to understand where action is needed faster and more effective than ever before.

 Simon AI: An IoT Solution for Manufacturing

+How to do production planning and scheduling?
 New to Simon AI?
 Learn more about how it can work for your business by requesting a demo here and reading more about how we’re bringing IoT to SMBs around the industrial world below.